sqlmapproject/sqlmap/Usage.md

 Option: `--level`

-This switch requires an argument which specifies the level of tests to perform.
+This option requires an argument which specifies the level of tests to perform.
 There are **five** levels.
 The default value is **1** where limited number of tests (requests) are performed.
 Vice versa, level **5** will test verbosely for a much larger number of payloads and boundaries (as in pair of SQL payload prefix and suffix).
 The payloads used by sqlmap are specified in the textual file `xml/payloads.xml`.
 Following the instructions on top of the file, if sqlmap misses an injection, you should be able to add your own payload(s) to test for too!

-Not only this switch affects which payload sqlmap tries, but also which injection points are taken in exam: GET and POST parameters are **always** tested, HTTP Cookie header values are tested from level **2** and HTTP User-Agent/Referer headers' value is tested from level **3**.
+Not only this option affects which payload sqlmap tries, but also which injection points are taken in exam: GET and POST parameters are **always** tested, HTTP Cookie header values are tested from level **2** and HTTP User-Agent/Referer headers' value is tested from level **3**.

 All in all, the harder it is to detect a SQL injection, the higher the `--level` must be set.